 The road was historically used by Mughal emperors to travel and conquer Kashmir during the sixteenth century.
 It was the route used by Akbar to conquer Kashmir in 1586, and his son Emperor Jahangir died while returning from Kashmir on this road near Rajouri.

 The new road was proposed in the 1950s, with the intention of improving the economy of Poonch and Rajouri districts.
-The Then Chief Minister Sheikh Abdullah had taken up this project in 1979 and named it “Mughal Road”, but it came to halt as militancy took over.
-Bafliaz Bridge on the road was blown up by the militants.
+The Then Chief Minister Sheikh Abdullah had taken up this project in 1979 and named it “Mughal Road”, but it came to halt as terrorism took over.
+Bafliaz Bridge on the road was blown up by the terrorists.

-Special Thanks to Poonch Calling for providing these pictures.
+Special Thanks to Poonch Calling and Neha Bakshi for sharing these photos.